How Does Adultery Affect Divorce?

 You don’t have to take a huge leap of logic to get to this point.
 It is not as simple as, “hey, why should I reimburse her?
 She spent money on things that I didn’t agree to such as the purse I asked her not to buy.”

 Sure, that $2,000 purse may upset a spouse.
 However, a purse does not fall into the same category as a secret, adulterous affair where a spouse expended significant community earnings and savings without the other spouse’s knowledge or consent.
-Perhaps if the purse cost $5,000 and the wife then gave it away to her sister, there may be something there to legally complaint about.
+Perhaps if the purse cost $5,000 and the wife then gave it away to her sister, there may be something there to legally complain about.

 The key fact is using community property funds